Citroën Warranty Terms and Conditions (Passenger Cars)

 Our goods come with guarantees that cannot be excluded under Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonable foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

-1. Subject to any exclusions contained in the terms and conditions below Automobiles Citroen and Inchcape European Automotive Pty Limited ABN 97 070 000 789 t/as Citroen Automobiles Australia are pleased to provide you with a 36 month (3 year) / 100,000 kilometre warranty (whichever occurs first) on all new Citroen vehicles.
-This warranty applies to all Citroen models purchased in Australia from 1st February 2013.
+1. Subject to any exclusions contained in the terms and conditions below Automobiles Citroen and Inchcape European Automotive Pty Limited ABN 97 070 000 789 t/as Citroen Automobiles Australia are pleased to provide you with a 60 month (5 year) /unlimited kilometre warranty on all new Citroen passenger cars vehicles purchased in Australia from MY18.
+The first 3 years or 100,000 kilometres (whichever occurs first) of the warranty will be provided by Groupe PSA with the balance of the term by Inchcape European Automotive Pty Limited (ABN 97 070 000 789), trading as Citroën Automobiles Australia.

 2. Where a promotional warranty has been or is offered by Citroen Automobiles Australia that refers to a longer warranty on qualifying models, the first 3 years or 100,000 kilometres (whichever occurs first) of the warranty will be provided by Automobiles Citroen with the balance of the term by Inchcape European Automotive Pty Limited trading as Citroёn Automobiles Australia